bayyangjie/Linear-Regression-Analysis_E-commerce-Data/README.md

 # Linear Regression Analysis - E-commerce Data

 # Background
 This is an e-commerce analysis for a store which offers in-store style and clothing advice sessions.
 Customers come in to the store, have sessions/meetings with a personal stylist, then they can go home and order either on a mobile app or website for the clothes they want.
-The business is trying to decide whether to focus their efforts on their mobile app experience or their website.

 # Objective
-With the use of linear regression, the anaylsis aims to help the business determine which of the two channels are generating more revenue.
+The business is trying to decide whether to focus efforts on their mobile app experience or their online website.
+With the use of linear regression, the anaylsis aims to help the business determine which of the two channels is yielding higher customer yearly expenditure.

 # About the dataset
 The dataset was retrieved from [Kaggle](https://www.kaggle.com/datasets/kolawale/focusing-on-mobile-app-or-website/data).
 It contains the following information: